History of the Los Angeles Rams: 2021 season: End of Jared Goff era, Arrival of Matthew Stafford, and Super Bowl win

 On March 18, 2021, Los Angeles traded Jared Goff and several draft picks to the Detroit Lions in exchange for their longtime quarterback Matthew Stafford.
-The Rams started off strongly by winning seven out of their first eight games, but a three-game losing streak in November dropped the team to 7-4.
+The Rams started off strongly by winning seven out of their first eight games, but a three-game losing streak in November dropped the team to 7–4.
 Wide receiver Robert Woods was lost for the season, but the Rams bolstered their roster by signing free agent wide receiver Odell Beckham Jr. and trading for former Denver Broncos All-Pro linebacker Von Miller.
-Los Angeles won five straight games but lost at home to the San Francisco 49ers to finish the regular season at 12-5, which clinched the team's third NFC West Division title since head coach Sean McVay's arrival.
+Los Angeles won five straight games but lost at home to the San Francisco 49ers to finish the regular season at 12–5, which clinched the team's third NFC West Division title since head coach Sean McVay's arrival.

-In the playoffs, the Rams routed the division rival Arizona Cardinals 34-11 in the first playoff game played at SoFi Stadium.
-A week later in Tampa Bay, Los Angeles built a 27-3 lead, then withstood a rally led by Tom Brady to defeat the Buccaneers 30-27.
+In the playoffs, the Rams routed the division rival Arizona Cardinals 34–11 in the first playoff game played at SoFi Stadium.
+A week later in Tampa Bay, Los Angeles built a 27–3 lead, then withstood a rally led by Tom Brady to defeat the Tampa Bay Buccaneers 30-27.
 The Rams returned home for the NFC Championship Game to face the 49ers, who had won six straight regular season meetings.
-Despite trailing by 10 points going into the fourth quarter, the Rams came back to win 20-17 to earn their second trip to the Super Bowl in four seasons.
-Playing at their home stadium for Super Bowl LVI as the 'away' team, the Rams again overcame a late deficit to defeat the AFC champion Cincinnati Bengals 23-20, winning the franchise's second Super Bowl championship, and first in Los Angeles.
+Despite trailing by 10 points going into the fourth quarter, the Rams came back to win 20–17 to earn their second trip to the Super Bowl in four seasons.
+Playing at their home stadium for Super Bowl LVI as the 'away' team, the Rams again overcame a late deficit to defeat the AFC champion Cincinnati Bengals 23–20, winning the franchise's second Super Bowl championship, and first in Los Angeles.
 Wide receiver Cooper Kupp was named the game's Most Valuable Player.